eiffelcsy/spm-proj/README.md

 The system implements a department hierarchy that restricts task visibility based on organizational structure.
 Users can only view tasks assigned to staff in their department or sub-departments.

+**Note:** While task visibility is restricted by department, users can assign tasks to any staff member regardless of department or role.
+This allows for cross-departmental collaboration while maintaining visibility controls.

 #### Hierarchy Structure

 ```